-Normal Ice Build Up on Heat Pumps
+Normal Ice Build-Up on Heat Pumps

 The first thing you should note is that not all snow and ice that is built up on an HVAC system is an emergency situation.
-In fact, in a heat pump, it’s a normal part of the operation especially on extremely frigid days.
+In fact, in a heat pump, it’s a normal part of the operation, especially on extremely frigid days.
 Heat pumps operate via a refrigerant that absorbs temperature from the Earth’s atmosphere.
 When the refrigerant absorbs heat excess moisture builds up on the processing coils and when the outside temperatures are at or near zero degrees that moisture freezes up almost instantly.
-You’ll notice the system run a little more sluggishly on those very brutal cold days but return to normal as the temps start to rise again.
+You’ll notice the system runs a little more sluggishly on those very brutal cold days but return to normal as the temps start to rise again.

 How Falling Snow and Ice Wreaks HVAC Havoc

 To be honest, even the ‘normal’ ice buildup on heat pumps and HVAC systems is somewhat rare.
 This is due mainly to the fact that the units are manufactured to account for this moisture freezing with an automatic defrost setting.
 When an ice buildup is detected the unit switches to a heat-distribution mode that melts the ice off the coils, all while backup heat keeps the house warm.
-It generally only takes 30 minutes for the defroster to do its job, but it needs air flow to do so.
-When snow has built up around the outdoor unit and ice has formed on top of the HVAC components can’t breathe and that defrost cycle doesn’t work – thus raising electricity usage, but more importantly putting incredible wear on the entire system.
+It generally only takes 30 minutes for the defroster to do its job, but it needs airflow to do so.
+When the snow has built up around the outdoor unit and ice has formed on top of the HVAC components can’t breathe and that defrost cycle doesn’t work – thus raising electricity usage, but more importantly putting incredible wear on the entire system.

 Could it Cause Legitimate Damage to the HVAC System?

-The most impending damage from snow and ice on an HVAC system is inefficient operation, but there are underlying problems that result as well.
+The most impending damage from snow and ice on an HVAC system is an inefficient operation, but there are underlying problems that result as well.
 The main issue that arises when snow and ice encase the unit is that it triggers an emergency shut-off as the system freezes up.
 This cuts off heat to the home, which could cause burst pipes that result in property damage as the internal temperatures drop.